Saakshaat/Memories/README.md

 # Memories
-A shared space for memories
+A social media platform for creating a shared space for memories.

 # Backend